dcbaker/meson/docs/markdown/Builtin-options.md

 embedded because `-Wl,-bitcode_bundle` is incompatible with both `-bundle` and `-Wl,-undefined,dynamic_lookup` which are necessary for shared modules to work.

+### Notes about OpenBSD's clang++

+OpenBSD (as of 6.4) has issues with --as-needed and libc++ that make it impossible to use.
+Therefore, as-needed must be disabled on that platform with clang++.
+Using C++ works fine as it uses glibc instead of libc++.

 ## Compiler options

 Same caveats as base options above.